jacobkap/crimebythenumbers/docs/subsetting.md

 animals <- c("cat", "dog", "gorilla", "buffalo", "lion", "snake")
 ```

-Here we have made an object called "animals" with a number of different animals in it.
+Here we have made an object called "animals" with a number of different animals in it (we'll explain what it really means to "make an object" soon).
 In R, we will use square brackets `[]` to select specific values in that object, something called "indexing".
 Put a number (or numbers) in the square bracket and it'll return the value at that "index".
 The index is just the place number where each value is. "cat" is the first value in "animals" so it is at the first index, "dog" is the second value so it is the second index or index 2. "snake" is our last value and is the 6th value in "animals" so it index 6 (some languages use "zero indexing" which means the first index is index 0, the second is index 1.
 So in our example "cat" would be index 0.
 R does not do that and the first value is index 1, the second is index 2 and so on.).

 The syntax (how the code is written) goes